Logout22/buildrump.sh/README.md

 Swarm also needs the directories `/opt/swarm` and `/run/swarm` (with `/run/swarm` ideally on a tmpfs) readable and writeable for the current user.
+Normally, you can use the prepare-swarm.sh script to set this up.
+As that script has to be run with root rights, please check if it fits your system before executing it!

-It is started like this:
+Swarm is started like this:

-	# only need to load netmap module once:
+    cd examples
-	sudo insmod netmap/LINUX/netmap_lin.ko
+	sudo ./prepare-swarm
 	# now run ./swarm <interface> <IP address>
 	./swarm eth0 10.93.48.100